eabnelson/linkinbio/README.md

 ## Alma

-connect spotify and view information discuessed in your favorite podcasts
+connect spotify and view information discussed in your favorite podcasts